-COURSE Sr. No. LEARNING OUTCOME AND ITS MAPPING CLOs WITH PROGRAMM Programme learning outcome (PLO) At the end d of the course, the student will be able to: Outline the necessary theoretical knowledge for CLO1 basic and advanced concepts in Electrical Power C4 PLO1 Generating Stations.
-CLO2 Analyze and evaluate the technical/economical C4 PLO2 CLO parameters of Power Generating stations 64 1202 CLO3 Compare the impact of different power generating C4 PLO7 CLOS stations on the environment and sustainability.
-CLO4 Classify the students' performance based on task A4 PLO7 CL04 related to sustainability and environment.
-A4 110/ REMARK KS (if any):
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: CLO1 Outline the necessary theoretical knowledge for basic and advanced concepts in Electrical Power Generating Stations.
+C4 PLO1 CLO2 Analyze and evaluate the technical/economical parameters of Power Generating stations C4 PLO2 CLO3 Compare the impact of different power generating stations on the environment and sustainability.
+C4 PLO7 CLO4 Classify the students' performance based on task related to sustainability and environment.
+A4 PLO7 REMARK S (if any):